By Tobias Lund-Eskerod, Strategy and Delivery Lead, Monstarlab

 An equally advantageous benefit of getting to know your customers is the insights it gives you about their core needs.
 This can enable you to drastically increase the relevance of your customer engagement initiatives.

-Personalisation has the potential to save customers time and money while making them feel like the business has an in-depth understanding of their unique needs, for instance by providing tailored advice based on spending patterns or relevant offers based on interests.
-Customers want personalisation that offers true value.2
+Personalization has the potential to save customers time and money while making them feel like the business has an in-depth understanding of their unique needs, for instance by providing tailored advice based on spending patterns or relevant offers based on interests.
+Customers want personalization that offers true value.2

-But surprisingly, more than seventy-five percent of consumers are actually willing to trade their data with FSOs for reciprocal customised experiences, advice and benefits.2
+But surprisingly, more than seventy-five percent of consumers are actually willing to trade their data with FSOs for reciprocal customized experiences, advice and benefits.2

-While willingness to share data does vary across personas, just like appetite for omnichannel, most consumers do want the benefits of a personalised experience.
+While willingness to share data does vary across personas, just like appetite for omnichannel, most consumers do want the benefits of a personalized experience.

 Research even shows that seventy-seven percent of consumers prefer to do business with companies who use their information to make experiences more efficient.4

-Moreover, data-driven personalised advice and services can earn increased trust, loyalty and advocacy.5,6
+Moreover, data-driven personalized advice and services can earn increased trust, loyalty and advocacy.5,6

 You can say that data has become a type of currency that customers are willing to trade for increased value.